bajamircea/bajamircea.github.io/_posts/2015-10-31-dependency-injection-interface.markdown

 struct cuppa_interface
 {
   virtual void finish() = 0;

+protected:
-  virtual ~cuppa_interface() {};
+  ~cuppa_interface() {};
 };
 {% endhighlight %}

 The virtual destructor in the interface helps with the issue of someone taking a pointer to the interface and deleting it.
-We want the object destroyed hance the virtual destructor.
+A protected destructor stops that from happening.
+The other option would be to have a public virtual destructor.

 Then the `cuppa` class implements this interface.